warner-benjamin/optimi/docs/index.md

 ---
 title: "optimi"
-description: "Fast, Modern, and Low Precision PyTorch Optimizers"
+description: "Fast, Modern, Memory Efficient, and Low Precision PyTorch Optimizers"
 ---

 # optimī

-**Fast, Modern, and Low Precision PyTorch Optimizers**
+**Fast, Modern, Memory Efficient, and Low Precision PyTorch Optimizers**

-optimi enables accurate low precision training via Kahan summation, supports fully decoupled weight decay, and features fast implementations of modern optimizers.
+optimi enables accurate low precision training via Kahan summation, integrates gradient release and optimizer accumulation for additional memory efficiency, supports fully decoupled weight decay, and features fast implementations of modern optimizers.

 ## Low Precision Training with Kahan Summation

-optimi optimizers can match the performance of mixed precision when [training in BFloat16 by using Kahan summation](kahan_summation.md).
+optimi optimizers can nearly reach or match the performance of mixed precision when [training in BFloat16 by using Kahan summation](kahan_summation.md).

 Training in BFloat16 with Kahan summation can reduce non-activation training memory usage by [37.5 to 45.5 percent](kahan_summation.md/#memory-savings) when using an Adam optimizer.
 BFloat16 training increases single GPU [training speed by ~10 percent](kahan_summation.md/#training-speedup) at the same batch size.